ndbroadbent/git-remove-debug/README.md

 $ git-remove-debug -l ruby  # (or --lang)
 ```

+## How is this different to `eslint --fix`, `rubocop --auto-correct`, etc.?

+* Only looks at new or changed lines by default.
+* It's a lot faster, since it just uses `git diff` and some simple regexes.
+* Has an interactive mode, so it's easy to delete specific lines.
+* You can pass a custom regex to quickly delete any matching lines.
+* Backs up any changed files to a temp directory, so you can quickly restore any lost data.

 ## Disclaimer and Backups

 This software is provided without warranty of any kind.
 By using this script, you agree and understand that I can not be held personally responsible for any data loss.